Switching Gears

 Random House selections

 Want to try something really new?
-Check out Jon Scieszka's chapter books
+Check out Jon Scieszka's chapter books.

 Don't forget to visit my friends at the Reading Tub.